-I began as an intern at TalkingPointsMemo, and eventually writing a weekly column, All Muck is Local. and TPM Muckraker.
+I began as an intern at TalkingPointsMemo, eventually writing a weekly column, All Muck is Local. and TPM Muckraker.
 At Chelsea Now I reported local news— zoning, education, transportation, housing, for example, but all my stories for Chelsea Now have succumbed to link rot.)

 In this blog I write about issues I care about — climate change and the environment, money in politics, women’s issues, inequality — I am an eclectic, and my beat is a broad one.